-Grenada does not have updated assessments or studies to identify new trends and threats on drug trafficking and related crimes.
+Guyana has updated assessments and studies to identify new trends and threats on drug trafficking and related crimes.

 Priority Action 1.6: Define and implement coordinated actions between national and regional entities to dismantle organized criminal groups involved in drug trafficking and related crimes.